 Are you enabling your parent’s addiction?

 As a child, your mother or father’s addiction may have forced you to take on adult responsibilities inappropriate for your age at the time.
 Although this could be damaging to adolescent development, you were probably faced with no other choice to ensure day-to-day survival.
 Similarly to many adult children of alcoholics and addicts, you may find yourself continuing to accept these responsibilities, even acting as a parent to your mother or father.
 Unfortunately, this is neither helpful to you nor your parent.

-Having an adult child take on a care-taking role can inadvertently enable a parent’s addiction, as they know that someone will always be there to clean up their messes or protect them from the harsh consequences of their actions.
+Adult children of addicts and alcoholics often take on a care-taking role can inadvertently enable a parent’s addiction.
+This means your parent knows that someone will always be there to clean up their messes or protect them from the harsh consequences of their actions.
 Your mother or father may have grown quite used to this dynamic, and, at some level, you may feel emotionally gratified by feeling needed.

 1. Prepare in advance for a difficult conversation